We may earn affiliate commissions for the recommended products. Learn more.

 • Change the encryption level.
 This might not be possible with all the VPN providers, but downgrading the encryption, for example, from AES-256 to AES-128, improves speed and can help prevent issues with your connectivity.

 • Update your VPN app.
-Check when was the last time your VPN software was updated, and make sure that you have the newest version installed.
+Check when was the last time your VPN software has been updated, and make sure that you have the newest version installed.

 • Contact VPN customer support.
-If nothing helps, customer support should provide a fixable solution.
+If nothing helps, customer support should provide a solution.

 2. Fixing network problems